-- With regard to the SHMA, the Inspector said this: - 57.
-"There is also some concern about the adequacy of the SHMA.
+iv) With regard to the SHMA, the Inspector said this:

+"57.
+There is also some concern about the adequacy of the SHMA.
 However, a joint SHMA, covering Birmingham, Solihull, Lichfield and Tamworth was undertaken and was updated specifically for Solihull in 2009, using 2006-based projections, in line with the emerging former WMRSS Phase 2 Revision and national guidance at the time, which supports the proposed level of housing provision.
-It assessed the likely need for market and affordable housing over the plan period and, taken together with the more recent work on housing need produced for the examination of the SLP and that of the former WMRSS Phase 2 Revision and EiP Panel, this meets the requirements of the NPPF (159; 178-181) - 58.
-[The Council] recognises that the existing SHMA will need to be reviewed and updated in 2014, to take account of more recent and forthcoming household projections and the needs of the wider housing market.
+It assessed the likely need for market and affordable housing over the plan period and, taken together with the more recent work on housing need produced for the examination of the SLP and that of the former WMRSS Phase 2 Revision and EiP Panel, this meets the requirements of the NPPF (¶ 159; 178-181)

+58. [The Council] recognises that the existing SHMA will need to be reviewed and updated in 2014, to take account of more recent and forthcoming household projections and the needs of the wider housing market.
 This review will also need to update the original assessment of housing requirements undertaken for the former WMRSS Phase 2 Revision insofar as it relates to the relevant housing market area, and may necessitate a review of the SLP.
-The firm commitment to undertake this review is to be confirmed in the SLP, to ensure that the plan remains up-to-date and soundly based, as required by the NPPF (158)." - He noted that some had questioned the continuing relevance of the urban renaissance strategy; but he found it "continues to be relevant and significant in the planning of the sub-region", as illustrated by the adopted Black Country Core Strategy (para.58). - He noted (at para.8) that: "...
-[T]here are no specific or agreed requirements for Solihull to meet the housing or other needs of adjoining authorities, or for any J.P.L.
-1137 neighbouring authorities to meet any of Solihull's housing or other needs;" - 67.
-The Inspector summed up the issue, and his conclusions on it, as follows: - 62. "[The Council] maintains that the SLP is fully meeting the identified housing needs of the Borough, but has considered higher levels of housing at the option stage.
+The firm commitment to undertake this review is to be confirmed in the SLP, to ensure that the plan remains up-to-date and soundly based, as required by the NPPF (¶ 158)."

+v) He noted that some had questioned the continuing relevance of the urban renaissance strategy; but he found it "continues to be relevant and significant in the planning of the sub-region", as illustrated by the adopted Black Country Core Strategy (paragraph 58).

+vi) He noted (at paragraph 8) that:

+"...
+[T]here are no specific or agreed requirements for Solihull to meet the housing or other needs of adjoining authorities, or for any neighbouring authorities to meet any of Solihull's housing or other needs";

+and it would be unreasonable to delay its work on the SLP to await the results of further work on the housing needs of Birmingham (which might result in unmet need there, which Solihull might be asked to meet), particularly as Solihull currently lacked a 5 year housing supply (paragraphs 9, and 59-61)

+67. The Inspector summed up the issue, and his conclusions on it, as follows:

+"62.
+[The Council] maintains that the SLP is fully meeting the identified housing needs of the Borough, but has considered higher levels of housing at the option stage.
 In considering the possibility of higher housing figures, it is important to bear in mind the significant policy constraints in Solihull, particularly the Green belt, including the strategically important Meriden Gap, and the implications of higher levels of development on the recognised environmental quality of the Borough.
 [The Council] proposes to amend the SLP to explain the adverse implications of higher levels of housing provision on the quality of the environment and the Green belt, particularly the Meriden Gap.
-This is supported by evidence, including the SHLAA and site assessments. - 63.
-In terms of the overall housing requirement, [the Council] has taken a consistent and pragmatic approach, having produced a positively prepared and effective plan, of cross-boundary housing requirements undertaken for the former
+This is supported by evidence, including the SHLAA and site assessments.